avera1988/NMBU-Bio-326/Doc/BestPracticesOrionHPC.md

 - Establish a VPN connection
 - Use a secure-shell command [ssh](https://en.wikipedia.org/wiki/SSH_(Secure_Shell))

-For loging just type something like this.
+For login just type something like this.

 ```bash
 $ ssh bio326-21-0@login.nmbu.no